danlaush/twitch-wall/README.md

 ![Paper sketch screenshot.
 A grid of video players displayed in a 16:9 window](./docs/sketch-small.jpg)

 * Digital installation: a screen, as large and with as many pixels as possible.
-* A masonry grid layout, with 16:9 boxes of varying sizes.
+* A masonry grid layout, with ~~16:9~~ boxes of varying sizes.
 They nest together like puzzle pieces to form a 16:9 rectangle, the whole screen.
+    * Might be easier to build the layout with a variety of aspect ratios.
+Details on cropping down below.
 * Each box shows a popular live stream active at that moment, say from a list of the top 50 streamers.
     * Normalise by category to show more of a cross section
 * The size of each box is determined by the number of streamers watching that stream at that moment.